 The mission of the Corporation for National and Community Service is to improve lives, strengthen communities, and foster civic engagement through service and volunteering.
 Their programs include Senior Corps, AmeriCorps, AmeriCorps Vista, AmeriCorps NCCC, and Learn and Serve America.

-Action Without Boarders is independent of any government, political ideology, or religious creed.
+Action Without Borders is independent of any government, political ideology, or religious creed.
 Their work is guided by the common desire of our members and supporters to find practical solutions to social and environmental problems, in a spirit of generosity and mutual respect.

 Websites for Teens